traversc/stringfish/README.md

 [![CRAN\_Downloads\_Total\_Badge](https://cranlogs.r-pkg.org/badges/grand-total/stringfish)](https://cran.r-project.org/package=stringfish)

-`stringfish` is a framework for performing string and sequence operations using the ALTREP system to speed up the comptuation of common string operations.
+`stringfish` is a framework for performing string and sequence operations using the ALTREP system to speed up the computation of common string operations.

 The ultimate goal of the package is to unify ALTREP string